Current Position: Lab Director, JUNO spksm.

 (2013-2018) After being a graduate student at the University of Bern and “test driving” surfboards on the California cost during visits to Stanford required by the EXO-200 data analysis, Manuel decided he liked to continue surfing, an activity that is definitely not practical in his native Switzerland, and came as a postdoc.
 During his time here, he was instrumental in the developing advanced machine learning algorithms for EXO-200.
 His work went beyond simple neural nets and boosted decision trees, adopting deep learning techniques for the first time in the experiment.
 In parallel with this, Manuel also worked on the development of new radiation and photon detectors.
 Some of these techniques are being developed from the conviction that it is embarrassing that so much science and technology still rely on vacuum photomultipler tubes, invented almost 100 years ago.

-Current Position: Staff Member, Sierra Nevada Corporation, Los Gatos CA
+Current Position: Systems Engineer, Sierra Nevada Corporation, Los Gatos CA

 Lester was the first graduate student in the group.
 He was also, at times, the only graduate student in the group and hence he learned early to shoulder heavy responsibilities.
 He is the only Stanford physics student to be known to have lived 6 months in a trailer in the Arizona desert for his love for science.
 Lester physically put together most of the Palo Verde detector, programmed and debugged the trigger and much of the electronics and graduated on the analysis of neutrino oscillations.
 He then moved to Harvard as a postdoc working on the CDF experiment and, later, to SLAC where he worked on GLAST.
 Since 2006 he works at the Sierra Nevada Corporation, in Los Gatos CA (where, apparently, he does not make beer).